clearboxco/findyourhome.io/README.md

 ### Main Pipeline
 Deployed as a Python:slim-buster image.

+Installs 2 required libraries not pre-installed on the image using apt-get.

 Uses requirements.txt to read dependencies and installs them with pip.

 Executes the `data_script.py` script as an entrypoint to allow for command line arguments.

 ### Support Pipeline
 Deployed as a Python:slim-buster image.

+Installs 2 required libraries not pre-installed on the image using apt-get.

 Uses requirements.txt to read dependencies and installs them with pip.